-A 2010 Australian comedy series about the antics of an irascible, self-destructive lawyer operating in the Sydney CBD - Mr Cleaver Greene, portrayed by Richard Roxburgh.
+A 2010 Australian comedy series about the antics of an irascible, hedonistic, self-destructive lawyer operating in central Sydney - Mr Cleaver Greene, portrayed by Richard Roxburgh.

-The series is a slow-burning comedy set within the justice system of New South Wales, and each episode revolves around peculiar or well-publicized court cases that grab Cleaver's attention.
-In addition to his ongoing rebellion against the justice system, subplots about his relationship with ex-prostitute "Missy", his ongoing battle against the Tax Office, his mounting debt to somewhat dubious figures and the dissolving relationship between his best friend and and his friend's wife.
+Rake is a slow-burning comedy set within the justice system of New South Wales, and each episode revolves around peculiar or well-publicized court cases that grab Cleaver's attention.
+In addition to his ongoing rebellion against the justice system, there are ongoing subplots about his relationship with ex-prostitute "Missy", his ongoing battle against the Australian Tax Office, his gambling debts to dubious underworld gangsters, and the dissolving relationship between Barney and Scarlet, his best friends from university.

 The series is noted for its well-written episodes (they manage to avoid most of the legal jargon seen in other court shows), and strong acting (with plenty of guest stars every episode).